re-sha/re-sha/README.md

-## Hey everybody, I'm Resha
+## Hey everyone 👋

-:wave: Hi, I'm a Junior Software Developer who thrives on crafting solutions that are user-friendly.
+Hi, I'm a Developer who thrives on crafting solutions that are user-friendly.
 When I'm not coding, you can find me experimenting with new technologies over a cup of coffee.